phidatahq/phidata/README.md

   style="border-radius: 8px;"
 />

+## Demo Agents

+The Agent Playground includes a few demo agents that you can test with.
+If you have recommendations for other demo agents, please let us know in our [community forum](https://community.phidata.com/).

-## Monitoring Agents
+## Monitoring & Debugging

+### Monitoring

-Phidata comes with monitoring built in.
-You can manually set `monitoring=True` on any agent or set `PHI_MONITORING=true` in your environment.
+Phidata comes with built-in monitoring.
+You can set `monitoring=True` on any agent to track sessions or set `PHI_MONITORING=true` in your environment.

-> Note: Monitoring requires `phi auth` to be run first.
+> Note: Run `phi auth` first to authenticate your local account.

 ```python
 from phi.agent import Agent